-2.2.9.4 Financial communication
+3.2.2.4 Financial communication

 The Communications, CSR and Public Affairs Department, which reports to the Chairman of the Board of Directors, manages the Group's financial communications.
-The Group disseminates financial information through various channels, including:
+The Group disseminates financial w

 - press releases; - the Universal Registration Document and the various reports and information it contains; - the presentation of the interim and annual results.